Analysis of the Lifting Graph: Introduction

-\begin{par} We summarize the main new results in the following theorem.
-Here we assume that $\deg(s)> 4$ as the case $\deg(s)=4$ was completely described by Ok, Richter, and Thomassen, and will be presented in Lemma \ref{4 cycle} ($L(G,s,k)$ is one of $K_2\cup K_2$, $C_4$, or $K_4$). \end{par}
+We summarize the main new results in the following theorem.
+Here we assume that $\deg(s)> 4$ as the case $\deg(s)=4$ was completely described by Ok, Richter, and Thomassen in \cite{ORT2016linkages}, and will be presented in Lemma \ref{4 cycle} ($L(G,s,k)$ is one of $K_2\cup K_2$, $C_4$, or $K_4$) for completeness.

 \begin{theorem}(Main Results) Let $G$ be an $(s,k)$-edge-connected graph such that $k\geq 2$ and $\deg(s)> 4$.
-The following holds: \begin{enumerate} \item[(i)] If $L(G,s,k)$ is disconnected, then $\deg(s)$ is odd and $L(G,s,k)$ is an isolated vertex plus a balanced complete bipartite graph (Corollary \ref{the only disconnected case of lifting graph}). \item[(ii)] If $k$ is even, then either $L(G,s,k)$ is complete multipartite or an isolated vertex plus a balanced complete bipartite graph (Theorem \ref{summary of lifting graph facts}). \item[(iii)] If the complement of $L(G,s,k)$ is connected, then it is either a Hamilton cycle or two cliques of the same size joined by a path, and $k$ is odd except possibly in the case when $L(G,s,k)$ is as in (i) where it can be even as well as odd.
-The same cycle or path structure is displayed in $G$: It has an \emph{$(s,r)$-cycle structure} or an \emph{$(s,r)$-path structure}, with $r=(k-1)/2$ except possibly in the case when $L(G,s,k)$ is as in (i) where we only know that $r\geq (k-1)/2$.
-Moreover, each of the blobs of the structure is $\lceil k/2 \rceil$-edge-connected except possibly for the middle blob in the case when $L(G,s,k)$ is as in $(i)$ (Theorems \ref{connected complement}, \ref{cycle or path structure of G}, and Corollary \ref{the blobs are (k+1)/2 connected}). \end{enumerate} \end{theorem}
+The following holds: \begin{enumerate} \item[(i)] If $L(G,s,k)$ is disconnected, then $\deg(s)$ is odd and $L(G,s,k)$ is an isolated vertex plus a balanced complete bipartite graph (Corollary \ref{the only disconnected case of lifting graph}). \item[(ii)] If $k$ is even, then either $L(G,s,k)$ is complete multipartite or an isolated vertex plus a balanced complete bipartite graph (This follows from (3) and (4) in Theorem \ref{summary of lifting graph facts}). \item[(iii)] If the complement of $L(G,s,k)$ is connected, then $k$ is odd except possibly in the case when $L(G,s,k)$ is as in (i) where it can be even as well as odd, and the complement is one of the following: \begin{itemize} \item a Hamilton cycle, or \item two cliques of the same size joined by a path (possibly a path of one vertex as in (i)). \end{itemize}